mauricetjmurphy/image-optimization/sharp_img_resize/README.md

 ## Running the app
 1. Place your images in the `./images` directory.
-2. Run the app using the command: `node index.mjs`.
+2. Run the app using the command: `yarn build`.
 3. The resized images will be available in the `./build` directory.

 Note: The app supports resizing `.jpeg`, `.png`, and `.webp` files.